dhananjayverma/zag-file/README.md

 # Project Name
 #### this is company assignment
 # Description
-This project is a React Web App that includes three main sections: Mobile UI, Form Component, and Dashboard.
+This project is a React Web App that includes three main sections:
+Mobile UI, Form Component, and Dashboard.
 Each section has its own set of requirements and design layouts.
 The goal of this project is to create a functional and visually appealing web application following the provided designs.

-Sections
-Mobile UI
-The Mobile UI section includes the following pages:

 # Home/Discover:
 This page displays a list of products.
 Clicking on a product opens the Details page.